8.0 Chemical Hazards

-- Prior approval - Before anyone uses HF they must have prior approval from the Principal investigator.
-The names of lab peresonnel should be added to an HF Prior Approval form showing that they have are familiar with the following:
+Prior approval - Before anyone uses HF they must have prior approval from the Principal investigator.
+The names of lab personnel should be added to an HF Prior Approval form showing that they have are familiar with the following:

 - Has read the HF Use SOP developed by the lab